Thytu/SMIT/README.md

 - [ ] Write a proper README
 - [ ] Upload model to Hugging-Face
 - [ ] Create a Hugging-Face Space for the model
+- [ ] Record a Video reproducing the projects
+- [ ] Share over HF's discord in i-made-this channel
 - [ ] Write a blog post presenting the projects and its inner working
-- [ ] Record a video reproducing the projects
 - [ ] Present the project over twitter